sola-st/RepairAgent/README.md

 ---

 ## 🧫 V. Replicate Experiments
 This part is about running RepairAgent on full evaluation datasets to replicate our experiments.
-The process is the same as above; We just provide ready-to-use input files and instructs for replication.
+The process is the same as above; We just provide ready-to-use input files and instructions for replication.

 ### Replicate Defects4J experiments
 1. Create the execution batches for Defects4J which will create lists of bugs to run on.